dsp2003/clef/README.md

 Besides, Chucklefish might change their mind regarding the fuel and you'll be forced to make that single pixel change anyway.

+Q: Is it compatible with custom ship mods?

+A: As long as they don't include non-vanilla broken fuel hatch objects, yes.

 Q: Okay, I beat the UFO boss.
 Where's the rest of the quests?

 A: The rest of the quests are integrated into Outpost NPC's questlines: